micromatch/micromatch/README.md

 ## Why use micromatch?

-> micromatch is a [replacement](#switching-to-micromatch) for minimatch and multimatch
+> micromatch is a [drop-in replacement](#switching-to-micromatch) for minimatch and multimatch

 * Supports all of the same matching features as [minimatch](https://github.com/isaacs/minimatch) and [multimatch](https://github.com/sindresorhus/multimatch)
-* Micromatch uses [snapdragon](https://github.com/jonschlinkert/snapdragon) for parsing and compiling globs, which provides granular control over the entire conversion process in a way that is easy to understand, reason about, and maintain.
+* Micromatch uses [snapdragon](https://github.com/here-be/snapdragon) for parsing and compiling globs, which provides granular control over the entire conversion process in a way that is easy to understand, reason about, and maintain.
 * More consistently accurate matching [than minimatch](https://github.com/yarnpkg/yarn/pull/3339), with more than 36,000 [test assertions](./test) to prove it.
 * More complete support for the Bash 4.3 specification than minimatch and multimatch.
 In fact, micromatch passes _all of the spec tests_ from bash, including some that bash still fails.
 * [Faster matching](#benchmarks), from a combination of optimized glob patterns, faster algorithms, and regex caching.